-More and more LED solutions come to the market; however they cannot always serve as a fully compatible replacement for the huge variety of CFL lamps < 30 W for consumers and professional end users.
-The following replacement issues in existing luminaires will not be solved by the LED technology on short notice: size, form factor, light distribution, light output, weight and heat management.
-Next to these issues lamps operated on separate ballasts can face problems with electrical compatibility, because many different types of gears (both conventional ballast and electronic control gear) are installed in the European market.
-Examples of these issues are reduced performance in dimmed mode and flickering.
-The person installing a LED based solution on ballasts originally designed for CFL is in most cases executing the rewiring and will as such be responsible to check if the new combination fulfils all requirements.

-Based on above arguments LightingEurope is of the opinion that suitable LED replacement lamps are not available for many CFL lamp types in many applications.
-Removing CFL lamps from the market would therefor force early refurbishment of the lighting system or even new luminaire investments, which would unnecessarily and dramatically increase the waste.

-Furthermore, in the residential area, due to the higher product price of the LED alternative, giving the same energy efficiency, the consumer has to invest more to achieve the same amount of energy savings
+More and more LED solutions come to the market; however they cannot always serve as a fully compatible replacement for consumers and professional end users.
+The following replacement issues in existing luminaires will not be solved by the LED technology on short notice: size, form factor, light distribution, light output, weight, heat management.
+Next to these issues lamps operated on separate ballasts can face problems with electrical compatibility, because many different types of gears are installed in the European market.
+Examples of these problems are reduced performance in dimmed mode and flickering.
+The person installing a LED based solution on ballasts originally designed for CFL is in most cases executing the rewiring and will as such be responsible to check if the new combination fulfils all requirements, including when the original lamp type is installed back again.
+This could mean that the CE conformity label of the complete luminaire is no longer valid.
+Based on above arguments LightingEurope is of the opinion that not for all CFL lamp types in all applications a suitable replacement LED lamp is available.
+Removing CFL lamps from the market would therefor force early new luminaire investments, which would unnecessarily and dramatically increase the waste of hazardous substances.
+Furthermore, in the residential area, due to the higher product price of the LED alternative, giving the same energy efficiency, the consumer can afford less energy